Persival-GmbH/standardized-co-simulation-demo/README.md

 # Standardized Co-Simulation Demo

-Coming soon...
+This repository demonstrates how to set up and run advanced co-simulation workflows for automotive and mobility applications using OpenMCx and esmini together with physical perception sensor models, while leveraging the ASAM OpenX standards for interoperability.

-- Setting up a co-simulation with OpenMCx
+- **Co-Simulation Setup with OpenMCx**:
-- Using esmini in a co-simulation
+Learn how to configure and orchestrate multi-domain simulations using OpenMCx as the backbone for distributed simulation environments.

+- **Integrating esmini**:
+Explore how esmini, a lightweight OpenSCENARIO player, can be integrated into co-simulation setups for scenario execution and visualization using the FMI standard and ASAM OSI.

+- **Showcasing ASAM OpenX Standards**
-- Utilizing ASAM OpenDRIVE, OpenSCENARIO XML, OpenMATERIAL 3D and OSI data
+Understand how OpenDRIVE, OpenSCENARIO XML, OpenMATERIAL 3D, and OSI work together to create a consistent and standardized simulation ecosystem.
-- Physical perception sensor simulation with standardized interfaces
+  - OpenDRIVE: Road network representation
+  - OpenSCENARIO XML: Scenario definition and behavior modeling
+  - OpenMATERIAL 3D: 3D geometries and material properties for realistic wavelength-dependent rendering
+  - OSI (Open Simulation Interface): Sensor and environment data exchange

+- **Physical Perception Sensor Simulation**:
+Use sensor models (e.g., lidar, radar, camera) as functional mock-up units with standardized interfaces for perception testing and validation in virtual environments.

 ## Build